lesliecao31/SCENICAdvancedAnalysis/pages/independent_site.md

     devtools::install_github('Rohitarora21/SCAS')
     library(advSCvis)

 In this example, we will be using a dataset of two groups of PBMCs from Kang et al, 2017.
-These two groups have been split by a column in metadata in the seurat object called: "stim", celltype annotations are stored in: , and object is saved as "object".
+These two groups have been split by a column in metadata in the seurat object called: "stim", celltype annotations are stored in: "celltypes", and the object is saved as "object".

 ### Step 1: Run cell cycle scores on whole dataset and save object